Rikka4/SECP1513-05/Assignment 2 /README.md

-# ASSIGNMENT 2: Video on Visit to UTMDigital and the Attended Virtual Talk
+# 📹ASSIGNMENT 2: Video on Visit to UTMDigital and the Attended Virtual Talk
 ## 👋OVERVIEW
 Hello There!